PHP-is-phpantastic/Boost-WordPress-Speed---Performance/README.md

 # Boost WordPress Speed & Performance

-## WordPress speed optimization should be a top priority.
+### WordPress speed optimization should be a top priority.
-What steps we can take to improve the performance of the WP site?
+What steps I can take to improve the performance of the WP site?

     1. Improving Core Web Vitals.
     2. Hosting providers play a major role.
 For example Dedicated hosting performs best even during peak hours.